Skip to content

 • Create soul with identity content

-• Create persona(s) with workflow content
+• Create persona(s) with role content

 • Create rules with constraint content